rovynet/go-rovy/README.md

 # Rovy

-Rovy is a (work-in-progress) permissionless routed peer-to-peer network.
-Rovy aims to tear down artifical barriers in internetworking, make routing and transit secure against attacks, and be backward-compatible by smoothly integrating with existing Internet infrastructure.
+Rovy is a (work-in-progress) permissionless (routed peer-to-peer)|(encrypted packet) network.
+Rovy aims to tear down artifical barriers in internetworking, make routing and transit secure against certain attacks, and be backward-compatible by smoothly integrating with existing Internet infrastructure.

 Rovy is pretty closely related to [libp2p](https://libp2p.io) and [cjdns](https://github.com/cjdelisle/cjdns), so you'll recognize many of their ideas and techniques here.

 Rovy addresses are [multiaddrs](https://multiformats.io) and look like this:

 - `/rovy/bafzqaicfbypxj4o5vk2d5k2jxueq62zhfhmhdhihsspndgjswdft74eehe` is the permanent address of a Rovy node which also contains its long-term public key.
 It is case-insensitive Base32 so it can be used in DNS domain names.
 It can also be encoded in other bases because it's simply a [CID](https://github.com/multiformats/cid).
-- `/rovyfwd/7c37.e53a.0fb2.2800` is a label describing a route from one Rovy node to another, through 6 hops of Rovy nodes in between.
+- `/rovyrt/7c37.e53a.0fb2.2800` is an address describing a route from one Rovy node to another, through 6 hops of Rovy nodes in between.
 These routes are relative to the respective nodes.
 - `/ip6/fc6b:1f34:574e:837a:937f:317c:b280:0fb5` is the address in the optional fc00::/8 network for backward-compatibility with applications supporting IPv6 networking.
 This address is derived from the `/rovy` address above, and its public key is used to encrypt and sign every packet.

 This repository will eventually contain: